otago/silverstripe-retina-images/README.md

 ## Usage

-+Install the add-on
++ Install the add-on
-+run ?flush=1 on your page
++ run ?flush=1 on your page
-+done! time for a beer
++ done! time for a beer

 ## WYSIWYG support